 After a long day, sometimes there’s nothing more satisfying than laying your head down on a soft, comfortable pillow and drifting off to sleep (a ritual that’s even more satisfying if your head is resting on one of Nollapelli's pillowcases).
 But while you dream, your body is hard at work restoring itself and preparing for the day ahead.

 There are several stages of sleep, but according to the National Sleep Foundation, the most important stages for your body and skin’s restoration are the third and fourth stages of the NREM (is this an acronym?
 Can you define it?) cycle.
 This deep sleep relaxes your muscles and is responsible for increasing blood flow, repairing and growing tissue and restoring energy.

 Your Skin is Enriched With Collagen

 Collagen is the not-so-secret secret to flawless, youthful skin.
-According to Medical News Today, it’s the most abundant protein in our bodies and it’s responsible for holding it (what is “it”?) all together.
+According to Medical News Today, it’s the most abundant protein in our bodies and it’s responsible for holding our bodies all together.
 It’s in our bones, our muscles and, yes, in our skin.

 Collagen forms the structure of skin, which keeps it looking fresh, firm and young.
 After the age of 30, collagen production naturally declines, causing unwanted wrinkles to develop.
-This is when sleep becomes even more important.
+This is when sleep becomes (and consequently, the sheets you sleep on) even more important.
 During the third and fourth restorative cycles of sleep, the body produces collagen, replenishing our stores and keeping skin smooth and supple.
 Lack of sleep and the presence of stress can negatively impact collagen production, according to a study published in Medical Hypotheses, because they deprive your body of a chance to naturally restore itself.